-CIP and managed the workforce reductions and other commitments, then that risk should never materialise.
+Integrated Ca CIP and managed the workforce reductions and other commitments, then that risk should never materialise.
 We needed to stay on track with our commitments and the risk would diminish over the next couple of months.
 If we did not, and we missed our £50m we would be back in the realms of missing the target and having cash issues, and it remained to be seen what penalties would be applied nationally to any organisation in that position.

-- Regarding the prognosis for 25/26 repayment, it was noted that there was a separate slide that would describe some of the legacy agreements that we still had to deal with as well as the £50m.
-It was noted that the finance community were working in a very difficult stretch environment currently. - Peter Handford reported that capital was badly constrained for several reasons, and we needed to think about the revenue implications, but it also constrained our ability to deliver some of the transformational changes we wanted, as capital was not necessarily adding to the cost base, it could actually be about doing something really creative to reduce the cost base we had. - Peter Handford asked at what point the support for this year may go off track, as we started reporting deficits above the £50m, he felt that was an inevitability at some point noting that we were usually back on track by the end of the year.
-He wondered how clear the message had gone out to organisations that it was not acceptable this year to talk about an H2 reset. - Keith Griffiths reported that currently he was not expecting an H2 reset, and it was clear that there was no additional funding.
-It was noted that it was early days and considering a H2 reset in 12 weeks would seem premature.
+Regarding the prognosis for 25/26 repayment, it was noted that there was a separate slide that would describe some of the legacy agreements that we still had to deal with as well as the £50m.
+It was noted that the finance community were working in a very difficult stretch environment currently.
+Peter Handford reported that capital was badly constrained for several reasons, and we needed to think about the revenue implications, but it also constrained our ability to deliver some of the transformational changes we wanted, as capital was not necessarily adding to the cost base, it could actually be about doing something really creative to reduce the cost base we had.
+Peter Handford asked at what point the support for this year may go off track, as we started reporting deficits above the £50m, he felt that was an inevitability at some point noting that we were usually back on track by the end of the year.
+He wondered how clear the message had gone out to organisations that it was not acceptable this year to talk about an H2 reset.
+Keith Griffiths stressed the importance of delivering what we had committed examples of the year of all creases in 12 weeks would seem premature.
 He reported that the message from NHSE regarding absorbing pressures with the Junior Doctors, and possibly GPs, strike could pose an issue if they went ahead.
-There may be the opportunity for a H2 reset or some additional resources in Q3 or Q4 depending on the scale of the industrial actions. - Keith Griffiths stressed the importance of delivering what we had committed to deliver in the plan regardless of the election outcomes. - The Chair reported that Committee would wait for the M3 return.
-It was noted that there was a need to hold the line as far as we possibly could, in terms of delivering the plan as agreed in the second submission.

-Keith Griffiths shared a single slide, entitled Financial Impact on 25/26, a copy of which would be circulated to members after this meeting for information.

-Keith Griffiths highlighted the following:

-- The slide indicated what national policy meant for 25/26. - £50m to get to breakeven this year would need to be repaid.
+There may be the opportunity for a H2 reset or some additional resources in Q3 or Q4 depending on the scale of the industrial actions.
+The Chair reported that Committee would wait for the M3 return.
+It was no Keith Griffiths shared a single slide, entitled Financial Impact on 25/26, a copy of which would be circulated to members after this meeting for information.
+Keith Griffiths highlighted the following: The slide indicated what national policy meant for 25/26. £50m to get to breakeven this year would need to be repaid.
 It was unclear whether this would be over 1 or 3 years.
 Best estimate was that it would be somewhere between £50m and £18m to be paid back next year.